CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01Gettingstarted.md

     ![](images/L01/image16.png)

-10. Provide a topic, details, respond by date and click add a picture.
+10. Provide the below information and click **add a picture**.

+     Topic : Enter `Change Taco Tuesday to some other food`

+     Details : Enter `People are tired of tacos, what should we have instead of tacos?`

+     Respond By : Select **today's date**

      ![](images/L01/image17.png)

-11. Select any image from your computer.
+11. Navigate to this path `C:\LabFiles` in file explorer, select image.png and click open.
-12. Type something on the Choice field and click add a picture.
+12. Type **Tamale Tuesday** on the Choice field and click **add a picture**.

       ![](images/L01/image18.png)